Panoramic view of Salzburg skyline with Festung Hohensalzburg fortress and Salzach River, Salzburger Land, Austria

 Mozart's baroque birthplace beneath Alpine peaks with Hohensalzburg Fortress and Mirabell Gardens, with Sound of Music landscapes nearby.

-Salzburg, Austria is a Moderate destination perfect for historic and mountains.
+Salzburg, Austria is a destination with a temperate climate, perfect for Mozart's birthplace and Alpine peaks.
 The best time to visit is May, Jun, Jul, Aug, Sep, & Dec, when weather conditions are ideal.
-Budget travelers can explore from $97/day, while mid-range trips average $226/day.
+Budget travel costs around $106/day, while mid-range trips average $246/day.
 EU citizens need only ID.

 /day